iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/8sem/e2/land_use_planning.md

-# Syllabus

-**LAND USE PLANNING**

-**Objectives:**
-The objective of this course is to introduce the Geomatics Engineering students with the specialized knowledge on Land use planning.
-The overall course is designed to make the students able to learn and understand the theory of land use planning and acquainted with the real problems in Land used planning.

-**Course Outlines:**

 1. **Introduction to Land use planning** **(6 hours)**
 2. **Integrating land use Planning into planning system** **(6 hours)**
 3. **Elements of an Implementation-Orientated Planning Process** **(6 hours)**